sfc-gh-gcharriere/workshops/cortex_analyst/README.md

 Learn to build and configure Cortex Analyst from the ground up, creating semantic models that enable natural language analytics on your data.

 **Part 1: Environment Setup (15 minutes)**
-- Database, schema, warehouse, and stage creation
+- Database, schema, and warehouse creation
 - CSV data upload and loading
 - Permission configuration